amatgil/-Sierpinsky_Triangle/README.md

 just authenticate # If you're using ssh-agent but it's not running, only just run
 ```
-Authentication may be done via `ssh-agent` or [using this workaround in `.cargo/config.toml`](https://github.com/rust-lang/cargo/issues/2078).

 (this does require having [just](https://github.com/casey/just) installed on the system).

 ## Getting Started